Feet of Fines: CP 25/1/249/7 (part)

 Action: Plea of covenant.

-Agreement: Richard has acknowledged the 2 parts and tenements to be the right of Roger, and has rendered them to him in the same court, to hold to him and his heirs of the chief lords for ever.
+Agreement: Richard has acknowledged the 2 parts and tenements to be the right of Roger, and has rendered them to him in the court, to hold to him and his heirs of the chief lords for ever.

 For this: Roger has given him 200 marks of silver.